mosquitogames/1819rulebook/actions_decree.md

 1. Place your Player token on the corresponding Vice space on the board.
 2. Flip over all such Vice cards in all players' tableaus.
 3. Remove the corresponding tokens from the Tax track.
-4. Discard all such Vice cards, if any, from the Emporium.
+4. Discard all such Vice cards, if any, from the Market.

 ### Legalize
 When you legalize an outlawed Vice: